 John Buckley, Senior Attorney, National Legal Research Group

-In a major development affecting all employers, the House of Representatives on January 1, 2013 approved the American Taxpayer Relief Act of 2012 ("the Act"), H.R.
+In a major development affecting all employers and most taxpayers, the House of Representatives on January 1, 2013 approved the American Taxpayer Relief Act of 2012 ("the Act"), H.R.
 8, Pub.
 L. No. 112-240, 126 Stat.
 2313, passed by the Senate earlier in the day.
 The President signed the Act on January 3, 2013.
 The Act made permanent the "Bush era" tax cuts for most Americans.
 Although the tax cuts technically expired just after midnight on December 31, 2012, the legislation was made retroactive.
 Significantly, the legislation did not extend the 2% reduction in the employee portion of the Social Security tax that had been in place for the past two years under the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 and subsequent legislation.

 The Act permanently extended the Bush‑era tax rates for all incomes up to $400,000 for individuals and $450,000 for joint filers.
 The tax rates that applied to incomes above those levels expired.
 Specifically, the top rate rose from 35% to 39.6%.
 The legislation also permanently adjusted the income exemption levels for the Alternative Minimum Tax for inflation.
 On January 3, 2013, the IRS published revised 2013 percentage‑method withholding tables in IRS Notice 1036, Early Release Copies of the 2013 Percentage Method Tables for Income Tax Withholding, www.irs.gov/pub/irs‑pdf/n1036.pdf.